Resilient US consumers spend slightly more in August

 Americans boosted their spending at stores and for services such as haircuts by 0.4% in August, after it fell 0.2% in July, the Commerce Department said Friday.
 The government’s report also showed that an inflation gauge closely monitored by the Federal Reserve rose 0.3% last month, faster than July.

-The figures suggest that the economy is showing some resilience despite sharply rising interest rates, violent swings in the stock market, high inflation, and slower growth.
+The figures suggest that the economy is showing some resilience despite sharply rising interest rates, violent swings in the stock market, and high inflation.
 On Thursday the government confirmed that the economy shrank in the first six months of the year.

-Yet it also revised up inflation-adjusted consumer spending growth to an annual rate of 2% in the April-June quarter.
+Still, there were signs that rising prices are weighing on shoppers.
+Consumer spending, adjusted for inflation, rose at an annual rate of 2% in the April-June quarter.
+Yet July and August data indicate that spending is on track to slow to about 0.5% annual growth in the July-September quarter, economists said.

 Compared with a year ago, prices jumped 6.2%, down from a 6.4% annual gain in July.
 The figure is lower than the more widely-known consumer price index, released earlier this month, which reported an 8.3% price gain in August from a year earlier.